 The downside is, your tankless water heater may not be able to keep up with your demands if you use a great deal of hot water in a short amount of time.

 How To Know If Your Water Heater Is Failing Or Needs To Be Repaired Or Replaced

 Is your water heater failing?
 Here are some tell-tale signs that your water heater is starting to go or is in need of some repairs:

 - Your water heater’s pilot light won’t stay lit

 - Your water is discolored (likely due to sediment/mineral buildup inside the tank)

 - You never seem to have enough hot water

 - Your water gets too hot or takes too long to get hot

-If you suspect your water heater may be in need of some TLC, call APCO Plumbing at 678-756-7258 to request an inspection today.
-We’d be happy to come out to your Carroll County or neighboring area home and take a look.
+If you suspect your water heater may be in need of some TLC, call APEX Plumbing at 678-756-7258 to request an inspection today.
+We’d be happy to come out to your Powder Springs or neighboring area home and take a look.
 Once we’re there, we’ll discuss your family’s hot water needs and make the necessary repairs to your water heater, or install a new water heater that will better meet your needs.

-Don’t forget — estimates are always free with APCO Plumbing, and we back all our work with our 100% customer satisfaction guarantee.
+Don’t forget — estimates are always free with APEX Plumbing, and we back all our work with our 100% customer satisfaction guarantee.